vaibhavmaurya/abc-case-study/README.md

 ## Sentiment Analysis for ABC International<a name="sentiment-analysis"></a>

 ![SentimentAnalysis](https://github.com/vaibhavmaurya/abc-case-study/blob/master/images/Sentiment.png)

+ 1. Trigger Lambda function to extract text from news feed API.
+ 2. Push raw data to S3 bucket, which triggers another lambda function.
+This lambda function interacts with Amazon Comprehend and extract sentiments information.
+ 3. Sentiment information is pushed to S3 bucket and Simple Notification Service to trigger email or any data driven tasks.

 ### News Feed API<a name="news-feed-api"></a>
 Following APIs can be used for news extraction for a given query.
    - [News API](https://newsapi.org/s/google-news-api) can be used to extract news using rest API